 4. we’ll fill the automation gap

-Automation is one way in which an increasingly large volume of available data will change our lives in the future, says David Jacobsen, former director of emerging technologies at PwC, who now consults privately to industry.
+Automation is one way in which an increasingly large volume of available data will change our lives in the future, says David Jacobson, former director of emerging technologies at PwC, who now consults privately to industry.
 The last decade was about mobility, he said.
 The next one will be about stitching together the relevant information for an individual without them having to think about it.

 “The cloud enables you to access enormous databases wherever you are, and pull out relevant information.
 But you don’t want to do that yourself.
-You want automation to do it for you,” says Jacobsen.
+You want automation to do it for you,” says Jacobson.

 Services such as Google Now are moving us partway there, as it monitors our daily routines and tries to give us information that it thinks we want.
 In the future, that information will become far more targeted, and personalized.
 For that to happen, he says, we’ll need “intermediary-ware” that will bind systems and data sources together.